7Dieg0/Assignment1--Research-Repository/README.md

 ### Did you hear a self critical voice in your head throughout the process of learning during this last few weeks?
 What did it say to you?
 Do you believe what it said?

+Yes it is.
+It said 'Diego your English is so bad, studying IT courses is not suitable for you', I do not believe that, I keep improving my English, I keep practicing Python, searching on line, everything will be fine.

 ### What is an MVP?
 How would you describe it to a group of 6 year olds?

+A minimum viable product (MVP), is a product with enough features to attract early-adopter customers and validate a product idea early in the product development cycle.
+In industries such as software, the MVP can help the product team receive user feedback as quickly as possible to iterate and improve the product.

+I might give them some life examples， such as *how to choose a gift for your friend*.

 ### What is the hardest problem you have solved so far?

 ### What is pair programming?

+Pair programming is a programming method in which two people work together on a single program.
+The first person is the “Driver“, who writes the code, the other person is the “Navigator” who reviews each line of code as it is typed, checking for errors.
+They exchange their roles on a regular basis.

 ### What are you looking forward to learning about programming?

+I want to know more programing langauge and be able to work on them, such as Java、C++、JavaScript and so on.

 ### What is conscious listening?

+Conscious listening is the act of being intentionally present during communication between yourself and another while being aware of your own and the other’s feelings and needs.
+Conscious listening is related to mindful listening, which is allowing another to express him/herself without interrupting, judging, refuting or discounting.

 ### What is a variable?

+Variables are used to store information to be referenced and manipulated in a computer program.
+They also provide a way of labeling data with a descriptive name, so our programs can be understood more clearly by the reader and ourselves.
+It is helpful to think of variables as containers that hold information.
+Their sole purpose is to label and store data in memory.
+This data can then be used throughout your program.

 ### What programming languages are you interested in learning?
 Why?

+At the moment my favorite one is Python, Because I'm more familiar with it.
+But I'm keen to explore more soon.

 ### What is something kind that someone has done for you?

 ### If you were describing programming to someone who knows nothing about it, what would you say?

+I probably start by explaining that a computer is “A machine for following rules”…and those rules are computer programs.
+Then I talk about a cooking recipe as an example, this is a LOT like a computer program - you start at instruction and work down the list doing each step in turn.

 ### Which parts of this course made you feel doubtful of your own innate ability?

+Logic skills sometimes😒

 ### What is a fixed mindset?